Body: Roadster Year: 17/17

 The SLC benefits from beefy residual values propping up its not inconsequential price tag.
 In latter years, fuel and emissions taxation have become a far bigger part of the annual financial equation for most owners, so with this car, Mercedes has aimed to set the bar for efficiency in its class with the diesel 250d variant.
 The figures speak for themselves: 70.6mpg on the combined cycle, which equates to 114g/km of CO2.
 Equivalent figures for the entry-level SLK 200 petrol, paired with the same automatic transmission, are 47.9mpg and 137g/km of CO2.

-AMG floormats, Electric front windows, Electronic parking brake, Sports suspension, Bluetooth system, Power Steering, Remote boot release, Service indicator (ASSYST), Electrically adjustable and heated door mirrors...
+AMG floormats, Electric front windows, ABS with Brake Assist, Sports suspension, Bluetooth system, Attention assist, Remote boot release, Outside temperature gauge, Electrically adjustable and heated door mirrors...

 |0 to 60 mph (secs)|